Love4684/Data-Structures-and-Algorithms/DS-ALGO/Array/README.rst

       I/P : arr[] = {2, 3, 4, 5, 6}
       O/p : arr[] = {6, 8, 15, 24, 30}

+Maximized Number of Consecutive 1’s
+===============================================================================

 You are given with an array of 1s and 0s.
 And you are given with an integer m, which signifies number of flips allowed. find the maximum number of consecutive 1's. and also find the position of zeros which when flipped will produce maximum continuous series of 1s.
-===============================================================================

 .. code:: c++